Branched-Chain Amino Acids (BCAAs) have grown in popularity in recent years, in large part, due to their impact on the muscle-building process.

 1. Increased Muscle Growth and Strength

 One of the most well-known perks to supplementing with BCAAs has to do with building the muscle-building process.

 Your body uses BCAAs and other proteins to repair, grow, and add new muscle tissue.
 This continuous process is known as muscle protein synthesis (MPS).

 Of the three BCAAs, leucine appears to be the most important in stimulating MPS.

-Research shows that BCAA supplementation helps to activate enzymes that play a critical role in the muscle-building process, which is why they’re commonly used by athletes.
+Research shows that BCAA supplementation helps to activate enzymes that play a critical role in the muscle-building process, which is why they’re commonly used by athletes from many different sports.

 But there are some controversies when it comes to taking BCAAs.
 For instance, in a selective review published in 2017, Wolfe opines that BCAA supplementation does not appear to increase muscle protein synthesis.